edugenia/edugenia.github.io/docs/tests.md

 ## Consume everywhere

-Once a test is defined and approved, it can be consumed by a target audience with in a variety of possible settings:
+Once a test is defined and approved, it can be consumed by a target audience within a variety of possible settings:
  * public or private (with authentication)
  * via web, mobile or desktop apps
- * different submission strategy (included dry run for learning without being scored)
+ * different submission strategies (included _dry run_ for learning without being scored)

 ## Reporting dashboards